TSchmied/GameEngine/README.md

 1. Install SDL 2 dev libraries for your platform from [here](https://www.libsdl.org/download-2.0.php)

-2. Run `python make.py` to build and run the project (to switch to production, use the flag "-mode=PROD")
+2. Run `python make.py` to build and run the project

+## Switching build configuration

+Build configurations can be edited in ./kvejgeide/projectsettings.json
+To switch to a different build configuration when building, use the `-config` flag.
+`python make.py -config=wasm_dev

 # Building for the web (WebAssembly)

-1. Install Emscripten for your platform from [here](https://emscripten.org/docs/getting_started/downloads.html)

-2. Run `python make.py -target=WASM` to build the project (to switch to production, use the flag "-mode=PROD")

-3. If your browser of choice does not support cold-loading WASM files, host the generated HTML file on a local server.
+If your browser of choice does not support cold-loading WASM files, host the generated HTML file on a local server.

 # Features